nevermined-io/music-video-orchestrator-a2a/README.md

 UNISWAP_V2_FACTORY_ADDRESS=0xUniswapFactory
 ```

-Each of these variables controls a part of the Orchestrator’s workflow, including Nevermined environment details, agent and plan DIDs, AWS credentials for S3 uploads, and the blockchain config for token swaps.
+Each of these variables controls a part of the Orchestrator's workflow, including Nevermined environment details, agent and plan DIDs, Pinata credentials for IPFS uploads, and the blockchain config for token swaps.

 ### Project Structure